Canada talks trade with Asia after TPP’s collapse

 The Trump administration’s initial statements have created tremendous uncertainty as to what happens next in terms of international trade talks.

-Steven Mnuchin, Mr. Trump’s nominee for Treasury Secretary, said during his confirmation hearing that the TPP would be used as a “starting point” for the renegotiation of NAFTA.
+Steven Mnuchin, Mr. Trump’s nominee for treasury secretary, said during his confirmation hearing that the TPP would be used as a “starting point” for the renegotiation of NAFTA.

 Meanwhile, Australian Prime Minister Malcolm Turnbull told reporters this week that his government has spoken with Canada and the other remaining TPP countries about salvaging the deal.